jwilson529/SummarAIze/README.txt

 ## Upgrade Notice

-The 1.1.10 update includes several enhancements to the shortcode functionality, including the ability to use attributes for customization.
-It also includes improvements to the detection of processed shortcodes and Gutenberg blocks to prevent duplication.
-We recommend updating to this version to take advantage of these new features.
+The 1.1.11 update introduces drag-and-drop ordering for key points, automatic removal of empty points from the front end, and improved saving functionality.
+We recommend updating to streamline content management and display.

 ## Changelog